protonsk/QADemo/README.md

 ## Test basis :mag:

-In this project I prepared test for 2 resources - Reqres.in and Wahapedia.org:
+In this project I've created tests for 2 resources - Reqres.in and Wahapedia.org:

 * API: